-- 11.2.1 Failure by an EA to provide satisfactory evidence within the deadlines set out in Table 5 shall trigger immediate suspension from membership.
+- 11.2.1 Failure by an EA to provide satisfactory evidence within the deadlines set out in Table 2 shall trigger immediate suspension from Membership.
 This suspension shall only be lifted if the EA provides a "reasonable and compelling" case as to why the information is not available.
-Where the suspension is lifted, the Scheme shall undertake two further audits from the subsequent 30 days following the date of the initial call for audit, or the next 2 ACIRs lodged if this time period is exceeded, except where the EA provides a "reasonable and compelling" case as to why the information is not available. - 11.2.2 Schemes shall exercise their judgement as to what constitutes a "reasonable and compelling case" on a case by case basis, and take action in line with the examples given in paragraphs 11.2.3, and 11.2.4 - 11.2.3 An example of a "reasonable and compelling case" would be where there is a specific client requirement that no photographs shall be taken, or other information provided, (eg MoD building) the requirement on an EA is to provide evidence that there is a specific client requirement which prohibits the provision of information.
-In this instance the Scheme shall select another ACIR to audit where the same constraints do not apply.
-If the EA has no other ACIRs apart from those where a client requires that evidence shall not be provided, then the QAA shall use their best endeavours to undertake an audit on an ACIR given evidence requirements.

-- 11.2.4 An example of a "reasonable and compelling case" which depends on the number of times the excuse, or similar excuses, are used would be where an EA has given an excuse which is not client directed (eg camera malfunction).
+Where the suspension is lifted the Scheme shall undertake two further audits from the subsequent 30 days following the date of the initial call for audit, or the next 2 DECs or Advisory Reports lodged if this time period is exceeded. - 11.2.2 Schemes shall exercise their judgement as to what constitutes a "reasonable and compelling case" on a case by case basis, and take action in line with the examples given in paragraphs 11.2.3, and 11.2.4 - 11.2.3 An example of a "reasonable and compelling case" would be where there is a specific client requirement that no photographs shall be taken, or other information provided, (eg MoD building) the requirement on an EA is to provide evidence that there is a specific client requirement which prohibits the provision of information.
+In this instance the Scheme shall select another DEC to audit where the same constraints do not apply.
+If the EA has no other DECs or Advisory Reports apart from those where a client requires that evidence shall not be provided, then the QAA shall use their best endeavours to undertake an audit on a DEC and / or Advisory Report with the limited evidence available. - 11.2.4 An example of a "reasonable and compelling case" which depends on the number of times the excuse, or similar excuses, are used would be where an EA has given an excuse which is not client directed (eg camera malfunction).
 Multiple uses of this, and similar, instances shall lead to the Scheme suspending the EA who fail to provide the data requested more than twice in any given 12 month period following the date of the initial failure to provide evidence.
 Suspension shall only be lifted after the Scheme has investigated the EA, and is assured that the EA will meet future requirements associated with evidence provision. - 11.2.5 Where an EA simply does not respond to a request, they shall remain suspended.
-Should the EA eventually respond to the request, but without a reasonable case, the Scheme shall investigate the reason for the late provision of data, and impose appropriate measures. - 11.2.6 Where an EA provides a reasonable excuse Schemes shall record all of: - a) The date the request for evidence was sent; - b) Why (if applicable) the EA is on holiday, off sick, or some similar reason (an out of office e-mail with a specified date of return is an example of evidence the Scheme may use); - c) The reason (if applicable) given by the EA as to the non-availability of data; - d) In the case where the Scheme accepted the explanation in c) above as a "reasonable and compelling case", the Scheme's reasoning. - 11.2.7 EAs shall be subject to increased ACIR auditing frequency following reinstatement after a suspension.
-The additional auditing shall be classed as "targeted sampling", and comprise the selection of 2 ACIRs lodged in the period of 30 days following the reinstatement or if this is not possible the next 2 ACIRs lodged The ACIRs selected shall exclude any where survey work or lodgement predate suspension.
+Should the EA eventually respond to the request, but without a reasonable case, the Scheme shall investigate the reason for the late provision of data, and impose appropriate measures.

+11.2.6 Where an EA provides a reasonable excuse Schemes shall record all of:

+- a) The date the request for evidence was sent; - b) Why (if applicable) the EA is on holiday, off sick, or some similar reason (an out of office e-mail with a specified date of return is an example of evidence the Scheme may use); - c) The reason (if applicable) given by the EA as to the non-availability of data: - d) In the case where the Scheme accepted the explanation in c) above as a "reasonable and compelling case", the Scheme's reasoning. - 11.2.7 EAs shall be subject to increased auditing frequency following reinstatement after a suspension.
+The additional auditing shall be classed as "targeted sampling", and comprise the selection of 2 DECs, or Advisory Reports lodged in the period of 30 days following the reinstatement or if this is not possible the next 2 lodged.
+The work selected shall exclude any where survey work or lodgement predate suspension.